IT AIN’T CHOPPED LIVER

 1 t. dried oregano, crushed

 In extra-large skillet, over medium heat, melt olive oil.
-Add all ingredients, up to and including oregano.
+Add all ingredients.
 Toss to coat veggies evenly with oil.
 Raise heat to medium-high and saute, stirring often, till eggplant softens.

 Reduce heat to medium-low and cook, stirring occasionally, till all veggies are caramelized.
 If eggplant becomes dry, don’t add any liquid, simply cover with a lid and let it steam a little by its own juices.
 In the end, you want mushy and dry.